 Boy dressed as member of King's Guard meets Prince William and Princess Catherine in Somerville

-SOMERVILLE – A young boy who spent hours waiting in Somerville dressed as a member of The King's Guard got the chance of a lifetime as he met Prince William and Princess Catherine.
+SOMERVILLE – A young boy who spent hours waiting in Somerville dressed as a member of The King's Guard got the chance of a lifetime as he met the Prince and Princess of Wales Thursday.

 Toward the end of the couple's visit, members of security brought Henry up onto the sidewalk to wait for them.

-As they exited the building, Prince William and Princess Catherine stopped to talk to the boy.
-He handed them flowers and saluted before they departed.
+As they exited the building, William and Catherine stopped to talk to the boy.
+He handed them flowers, saluted and chatted with them before they left for the next stop in Chelsea.

 "I am going to scream to my BFF and tell them I am famous because I got to be like every single newspaper, on the TV.
 It was crazy," Henry said.